OPC Short-Term Missions and Disaster Response

 Trish Duggan: Communications Coordinator, Diaconal Ministries, Short-Term Missions and Disaster Response

 In November 2019, the Committee on Diaconal Ministries hired Trish Duggan as a part-time Administrative Assistant.
 Trish worked in the communications field at Eastern University for eight years before marrying in 1995.
 Trish and her husband, Rich, have four children: Marisa (married in April 2019 to Tyler DeMuro), Rich, Jr., Faith and Christopher.
 During her time as a full-time stay-at-home mom, she volunteered as a substitute church secretary for Faith OPC in Elmer, NJ and New Hope, Bridgeton.
 Trish, her husband and two of their children attend New Hope OPC in Bridgeton, NJ.

 In her current position as Communications Coordinator, Trish works to promote the work of the Committee on Diaconal Ministries through social media postings, websites, articles for various OPC publications and email campaigns such as the S.T.O.R.M.
 Report, the Mercy Minute (for deacons) and the D.R.I.P. (email updates for registrants of OPC Disaster Response.)

-Allison Hill: Administrative Assistant, Diaconal Ministries, Short-Term Missions and Disaster Response
+Allison Groot: Administrative Assistant, Diaconal Ministries, Short-Term Missions and Disaster Response

 In her current position as Administrative Assistant, Allison interfaces with short-term mission fields, team organizers, and team members, develops content for various newsletter publications, updates website content, and assists David Nakhla and Trish Duggan with their administrative responsibilities.